PRIVATE LIVES © NC Aventales AG 1930

 Priya Narine (Sybil Chase) Priya is absolutely delighted to be making her Teatro debut with Private Lives.
 She’s a mixed-race multidisciplinary theatre artist from Edmonton and a graduate of the BFA Acting program at the University of Alberta.
 This season Priya starred as Maria in The Sound of Music, a co-production between the Citadel and the Royal Manitoba Theatre Centre.
 Other select credits include: Four seasons of A Christmas Carol at The Citadel, Measure for Measure and A Midsummer Night’s Dream for Freewill Shakespeare Festival, Queen Lear is Dead with Fox Den Collective, and the Theatre Yes/Citadel co-production Slight of Mind.
 Love always to her family and friends for their support, and especially to G. This is for you.

 Narda McCarroll (Lighting Designer) Narda is a set, costume, and lighting designer based in Calgary.
-A selection of her work seen in Edmonton includes The Garneau Block, Peter and the Starcatcher, The Penelopiad, Julius Caesar and Vimy for The Citadel, Vigilante for Catalyst Theatre, Rock the Canyon & Hair for The Mayfield Dinner Theatre and Beth Graham’s Mermaid Legs for SkirtAfire.
+A selection of her work seen in Edmonton includes The Garneau Block, Peter and the Starcatcher, The Penelopiad, and Vimy for The Citadel, Vigilante for Catalyst Theatre, Rock the Canyon & Hair for The Mayfield Dinner Theatre and Beth Graham’s Mermaid Legs for SkirtAfire.
 She was the costume designer for the Freewill Shakespeare Festival for 16 seasons.
 Narda’s favourite Calgary credits include To the Light, The Circle, Red, and Mary’s Wedding for Alberta Theatre Projects, and The Extractionist, Cipher and Sweeney Todd for Vertigo Theatre.
-Her national credits include set and costumes for Bronte: The World Without at the Stratford Festival, lights for Rock of Ages at the Elgin Theatre in Toronto, set for Cinderella at Winnipeg’s Rainbow Stage, set for The Wizard of Oz for Western Canada Theatre & Rainbow, and national tours of Glory (Western Canada Theatre) and The Drowning Girls (Bent Out of Shape).
+Her national credits include set and costumes for Bronte: The World Without at the Stratford Festival, lights for Rock of Ages at Toronto’s Elgin Theatre, set for Cinderella at Winnipeg’s Rainbow Stage, set for The Wizard of Oz for Western Canada Theatre & Rainbow, and national tours of Glory (Western Canada Theatre) and The Drowning Girls (Bent Out of Shape).
 She also designed costumes for the feature film Cutbank.
-A recipient of 4 Sterling Awards and 4 of Calgary’s Betty Mitchell Awards, Narda first worked for Teatro as a lighting designer for Damp Fury in 2000.
+Winner of 4 Sterling Awards and 4 of Calgary’s Betty Mitchell Awards, Narda first worked for Teatro as a lighting designer for Damp Fury in 2000.
 Since then she has returned to light Evelyn Strange, A Grand Time in the Rapids, Listen, Listen, and The Oculist’s Holiday.